 Having effective practices and procedures to prevent compliance problems is a basic requirement to be eligible to use the Self-Correction Program.
 You can self-correct insignificant operational errors at any time and preserve the tax-favored status of the plan without having to pay any fees.

-When auditing a retirement plan, the agent begins by evaluating the plan’s internal controls to determine whether to perform a focused or expanded audit.
-In addition, if the agent finds plan errors, the strength of internal controls is a factor in the negotiation of the sanction amount under Audit CAP.
+When auditing a retirement plan, the revenue agent begins by evaluating the plan’s internal controls to determine whether to perform a focused or expanded audit.
+In addition, if the agent finds plan errors, the strength of internal controls is a factor in the negotiation of the sanction amount under the Audit Closing Agreement Program .
 The agent will make every effort to ensure that the plan has internal controls in place when the audit concludes.

 Please note that hiring a service provider doesn’t relieve you of the responsibility of keeping your plan in compliance.
 Problems typically occur when there’s a communication gap between you and the plan administrator about what the plan document provides and what documentation is needed to ensure compliance.

-Common mistakes that we see during plan audits resulting from communication problems between the plan sponsor and administrator
+These mistakes commonly result from communication problems between the plan sponsor and administrator.

-It’s common during examinations that an employer can’t locate documentation to prove the plan was timely amended for current law.
-This results in an Audit Closing Agreement under Audit Cap.
-If the error had been discovered through an annual review of the plan document before the plan was audited, the plan sponsor could have filed a much less expensive voluntary correction submission to bring the plan current with all law changes (self-correction isn’t available for document failures).
+It’s common during audits that an employer can’t locate documentation to prove the plan was timely amended for current law.
+This results in an audit closing agreement under Audit CAP.
+If the error had been discovered through an annual review of the plan document before the plan was audited, the plan sponsor could have filed a much less expensive Voluntary Correction Program submission to bring the plan current with all law changes (self-correction isn’t available for document failures).